Roots: hidden, fragile, tangled, and often more than just a little bit dirty.

 Written in a script illegible to all but my mother, her Treasure Chest of Memories was an old spiral notebook filled with a lifetime of her writings.
 Her entries ranged from humorous anecdotes to highly personal ruminations, good recipes, and wisdom she had gathered along the way.

-As she approached the end of her battle with cancer, Grandma decided to pass her Treasure Chest on to the next generation(s).
+As she approached the end stage of her breast cancer, Grandma decided to pass her Treasure Chest on to the next generation(s).
 My cousin Harry swore on all of our behalves that it would never be published, rather be kept only in the family.
 My mother painstakingly transcribed Grandma’s handwriting and presented each of her siblings and every grandchild with a folder of typed writings—our own copy of Grandma’s Treasure Chest.

 A treasure it is!
 Grandma died in 1983, the year I graduated from college.
 I was not able to enjoy a woman-to-woman relationship with her in life, but through her memories, I connect with her, again and again, throughout the differing phases of my life.